 Photinias are large shrubs that grow well in the eastern portion of the United States.
 So well, in fact, they soon became one of the most popular hedge plants in the South.
-Unfortunately, with the overuse and close planting of red tipped photinia, disease wasn’t far behind and resulted in constant, yearly attacks by photinia fungus also known as photinia leaf spot.
-The red tips of new growth that made these shrubs so popular are particularly vulnerable to the ravages of the photinia bush diseases and over the years, photinia leaf spot has destroyed countless shrubs.
+Unfortunately, with the overuse and close planting of red-tipped photinia, disease wasn’t far behind and resulted in constant, yearly attacks by photinia fungus—also known as photinia leaf spot.
+The red tips of new growth that made these shrubs so popular are particularly vulnerable to the ravages of photinia bush diseases and over the years, photinia leaf spot has destroyed countless shrubs.

 Red Tipped Photinia and Disease Symptoms

 The main culprit among photinia bush diseases is Entomosporium mespili, the fungus that causes photinia leaf spot.
 Like most plant fungi, this one thrives in the cool, moist environment of the fall and spring and attacks the most vulnerable new growth that gives the shrub its name, red-tipped photinia, and the disease spreads from there.
 The photinia fungus won’t kill the plant immediately or even during the first season but will return year after year until the constant leaf drop and the depletion of nourishment that results weakens the plant to the point of death.

 The first signs of photinia leaf spot are almost unnoticeable.
-Tiny, round red spots appear on leaf surfaces and because the leaf color of the new growth they attack, the darker red spots are easy to ignore.
+Tiny, round, red spots appear on leaf surfaces, and because of the leaf color of the new growth they attack, the darker red spots are easy to ignore.

 In a matter of days, the spots enlarge and eventually become dark, purplish circles surrounding gray, dying tissue.
 The photinia fungus usually spreads from new growth to old only because of the new leaves making it easier for the spores to take hold.